ckeditor/ckeditor5/docs/features/index.md

 ## Feature availability

-Plenty of these features are included by default in the predefined {@link builds/guides/overview CKEditor 5 Builds} and are available out-of-the-box, like {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.
+Plenty of these features are included by default in the predefined {@link builds/guides/overview CKEditor 5 builds} and are available out-of-the-box, like {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.

 However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the {@link features/markdown Markdown processor} which outputs Markdown instead of HTML.
 These plugins can also be easily and conveniently added to a custom build with the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).